Ed0ardo/ShorterLinks/README.md

 - Possibility to create almost 100 million short links (99795696 to be precise)

 - Checks on user input:

-- - The user must actually enter a valid URL
+  - The user must actually enter a valid URL

   - The URL entered must be at least 22 characters (protocol included) otherwise it would be shorter than the exit short link

+- The site is responsive

+- Button to copy the short link

+###### Note:

+Due to how the database and the scripts have been structured, these features can be easily added:

+- Custom short link (Ex: [ed0.it/google](https://ed0.it/google))

+- Elimination of short links after a certain time

 ---

 #### Prerequisites: